Table of Contents

 Spencer: And whether the owner agrees to allow the dog or not.
 I know I had a rental house.
 This was several years ago.
 And I had expressly said no dogs for this house.
 I had just had the hardwood refinished.
 It was such a nice house.

-Probably six months into the lease, I needed to go to the house to talk to the tenant about something.
+Probably six months into the lease, I needed to go to the house to talk to the resident about something.

 I didn’t really announce I was going to come by.
 I was just going to drop by because I was in the area.
 So I went.
 I knocked on the door.

 Now, I didn’t know.
 What can I do?
-How can I handle this situation if I find out that my tenant has dogs against the lease?
+How can I handle this situation if I find out that my resident has dogs against the lease?

 Matthew: You just didn’t have a dog owner, you had a dog breeder in your house.